Organobismuth chemistry: In organic synthesis

 Organobismuth(V) reagents are useful for a wide variety of organic transformations.
 Compared to their lighter congeners, Bi(V) compounds are strong oxidants, dehydrogenating alcohols of all kinds to the carbonyl and cleaving glycols to the aldehyde.
 They also engage in aryl transfers.

 The compounds Ph_{3}Bi(OOtBu)_{2}, Ph_{3}BiCO_{3} and (Ph_{3}BiCl)_{2}O have been investigated for oxime, thiol, phenol, and phosphine oxidation.
 In general, oxidation accelerates when the aryl ligands have electron-withdrawing substituents, and attacks alcohols before thiols or selenides.
 Hydrazines dehydrogenate to azo compounds and thiols to a mixture of sulfides and disulfides.
 High yields require strongly basic conditions (absent it, the carbonate is the most effective), suggesting that the active species are triarylbismuth oxides.
 However, pentaarylbismuth compounds will also abstract hydrogen.

 In general, bismuth(V) compounds arylate inefficiently, transferring only one of the five ligands to the substrate and leaving behind a triarylbismuth(III) waste.
 Reoxidizing the Bi^{III} complex to Bi^{V} is hard, and impedes closing a catalytic cycle around this chemistry.
 Nevertheless, Ph_{5}Bi and Ph_{3}BiCl_{2} do arylate 1,3-dicarbonyls and arenes:

 In the reaction, the bismuth(V) reagent loses an aryl group and binds to oxygen.
 The subsequent arylation and elimination are asynchronous and concerted:

 Adjacent electron-pair donors determine regioselectivity.

 In the presence of a copper salt, such reagents arylate amines and alcohols.
 Under ultraviolet light as well, they monoarylate glycols.
 Steric hindrance governs their high selectivity: secondary alcohols are arylated over tertiary ones, and axial alcohols arylated over equatorial ones.

-OrganoBi(I) compounds
+Lower oxidation states

 Bismuthinidene are analogous to carbenes since they have the general form R-Bi, with two lone pairs of electrons on the central bismuth(I) atom.
 Bismuthinidenes are unstable and very reactive due to the unusual +1 oxidation state but can be used in catalysts.

+Organobismuth radicals are slightly more stable, having the form R_{2}-Bi, and a single unpaired electron.
+If not too sterically hindered, they dimerize.